“A/B testing.” “Persona.” “ROI.”

 If your microcopy isn’t compelling, it won’t inspire action.
-Customers are there for a reason, whether it’s to make a purchase or continue learning about your company’s products, so spell out action right in your copy.
+Customers are there for a reason, whether it’s to make a purchase or continue learning about your company’s products, so spell out your call-to-action right in your copy.

 4. Be your authentic self

-Customers want to engage with brands that make them feel heard and allow them to put trust in them.
+Customers want to engage with brands that make them feel heard and allow them to build trust.
 Create copy that does this, like InVision did.

 Delightful, don’t you think?

 Good UX microcopy doesn’t just benefit you

 What’s the value that comes from microcopy that guides user experience?
 And who gets that value?